What to expect from online coaching

 I should also point out here that my coaching session took place online, via a video call.
 Removing the barrier of distance, online coaching is an option many coaches offer.
 It allows you to choose who you resonate with, regardless of where they live and enjoy the coaching experience from the comfort of your own home.

 We all have personal preferences and while for some, online coaching is ideal, for others face-to-face suits better.
-At the time of writing however, the coronavirus pandemic means all coaching is having to take place remotely.
+At the time of writing however, the pandemic means that the majority of coaching is having to take place remotely.

 Whatever has prompted you to choose a coach who works online, it can be helpful to know what to expect.
 This can ease any unnecessary nerves you may have about the technology so you can focus on the coaching itself.